emer/emergent/prjn/README.md

 See [Wiki Params](https://github.com/emer/emergent/wiki/Prjns) page for detailed docs.

-Package prjn is a separate package for defining patterns of connectivity between layers (i.e., the ProjectionSpecs from C++ emergent).
+Package prjn is a separate package for defining `Pattern`s of connectivity between layers (i.e., the ProjectionSpecs from C++ emergent).
 This is done using a fully independent structure that *only* knows about the shapes of the two layers, and it returns a fully general bitmap representation of the pattern of connectivity between them.

 The algorithm-specific leabra.Prjn code then uses these patterns to do all the nitty-gritty of connecting up neurons.